Default head and shoulder profile picture

 • Evaluation of the sleep project for unaccompanied asylum-seeking children in Kent.
 Researcher(s): Ms Helen Carr, Professor Eleni Hatzidimitriadou, Dr Precious Sango.
 [Project report]

 I am the Chair of Trustees of a charity, Abbey Physic Community Garden, which has the aims of reducing loneliness, supporting people to maintain/improve their mental health and to build social connections.
-This role includes keeping an oversight of the charity’s governance, seeking financial grants and stabilising the income for the garden, and proudly, on behalf of all our members, the garden has been nominated and assessed for a King’s Award for Voluntary Service 2024, results yet to be announced.
+This role includes keeping an oversight of the charity’s governance, seeking financial grants and stabilising the income for the garden, and proudly, on behalf of all our members, the garden received the King’s Award for Voluntary Service 2024.